sumeyyemeryem/hospital-management-system/README.md

 ## hospital-management-system
-BBM104 Assignment - May 2020 - first year spring semester
+BBM104 Assignment - Dec 2020 - second year - fall semester
 <br>
 <br>
 In this experiment we are asked to implement a hospital management system.
 We are given the